What is Cabinet Refinishing Best Practices Part 4?

 - Rushing Drying: Leads to tacky finish, imprinting from hardware, and premature wear.

-- Skipping Final Sanding: Results in rough texture and poor adhesion between coats.
+- Skipping Final Sanding: Results in rough texture and poor adhesion.

-- Wrong Sheen Choice: Matte in a kitchen — within months, it looks dirty and worn.
+- Wrong Sheen Choice: Matte in a kitchen looks dirty and wears quickly.

 - Hardware Reinstallation Without Care: Chips and cracks from drill bits or screws.